caro-kiosk/Caro-kiosk.github.io/README.md

 # Caro-kiosk.github.io

 The unofficial website of the Caro Kiosk.
 We try to create the best experience for you, for us, and for the whole community.
+Take a look at our work [here](https://caro-kiosk.github.io/).

 # News